 The group’s current organisers are Olena Palko (University of Basel, Switzerland), Samuel Foster (University of East Anglia, UK), and Raul Cârstocea (Maynooth University)

-The SGMH is open to all scholars working in relevant research areas at academic institutions from across the UK and internationally.
+The SGMH is open to all scholars working in relevant research areas at academic institutions from across Europe and internationally.
 Registration and membership are free.
 For further information, membership inquiry and/or to join our mailing list please e-mail: sgmh.basees@gmail.com

 Membership in the group is free.